reyalpchdk/chdkscripts/src/reylib/csvlog.md

 ```
 ## Other functions
 * `log:close` should be called when the script ends, to ensure the log is fully written to file.
+No further writes are possible after close is called.
+To ensure output is written without closing, use `log:flush`.
 * `log:flush` may be called to ensure the most recent values written with `log:write` are written to SD card.
 The effect depends on the buffer mode: For "os", Lua `file:flush` is called.
 For "table", the file is opened, all pending lines are written, and the file is closed.
 For "sync", `log:flush` has no effect, since each row is automatically flushed.